Last Updated on

 This gadget is applicable in practically every setting.
 It all depends on the specifications that you have.
 For instance, if you have a decent magnification, you could consider using it during:

-By now, you should be having an idea of which optical aid will serve you best.
+By now, you should be having an idea of whether a monocular or spotting scope will serve you best.
 Don’t buy something just because you’ve been told that’s what other people are using.
 They might use that particular aid for sure, but you still won’t know what they’re using it for.
-Do your due diligence, and you’ll know what suits you.
+Do your due diligence, and you’ll know whether a monocular or spotting scope suits you.

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.